tas-mac/aks-aspnet-sqldb-rest/workshop.md

     - In order to complete all sections in this project, at least one person in your team **must** have **Owner** *Role* permission for the Azure Subscription.
     - For an Azure Subscription, there is a default limit on the number of **VM Cores** which can be provisioned per region.
 The Azure limits are also referred to as quotas.
 The VM Cores have both a regional total limit (~ 20) and a per-size series limit.
 In case a single Azure Subscription is used for provisioning resources (~ VM's) by all attendees, the default VM Cores limit might get exceeded.
 The default quota can be increased by opening an online Azure Customer Support request.
 More details can be found [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits).
 3. An Azure **Resource Group** with **Owner** *Role* permission.
 All Azure resources will be deloyed into this resource group.
-4. A **GitHub** Account to fork and clone this GitHub repository.
-5. A **Azure DevOps Services** (formerly Visual Studio Team Services) Account.
-You can get a free Azure DevOps account by accessing the [Azure DevOps Services](https://azure.microsoft.com/en-us/services/devops/) web page.
 6. Review [Overview of Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).  **Azure Cloud Shell** is an interactive, browser accessible shell for managing Azure resources.
 You will be using the Cloud Shell to create the Bastion Host (Linux VM).
 7. This project assumes readers/attendees are familiar with Linux fundamentals, Git SCM, Linux Containers (*docker engine*), Kubernetes, DevOps (*Continuous Integration/Continuous Deployment*) concepts and developing Microservices in one or more programming languages.
 If you are new to any of these technologies, go thru the resources below.
     - [Learn Linux, 101: A roadmap for LPIC-1](https://developer.ibm.com/tutorials/l-lpic1-map/)